Studio Art (BA, Minor)

 How to Apply for an Art Program Scholarship

-Art Program Scholarships are based upon a review of an applicant's portfolio of original art work.
+Art Program Scholarships are based on a review of an applicant's portfolio of original artwork.
 Art faculty are looking for evidence of basic skills, a strong work ethic, and a commitment to art.
 Portfolios should include 8 to 12 works of the student's choice and may be in a variety of media or all in one or two media.
 Works do not need to be polished, nor is it necessary to mat or frame works.
 Inclusion of a sketchpad is optional.

 Join the Ranks of Illustrious Graduates

 Many art majors have pursued graduate degrees in studio art, art education, art therapy, art history, and other areas.
-Graduates from the Art Program have become teachers in public schools throughout South Carolina and beyond, pursued careers in graphic design, worked in galleries and museums, opened their own advertising agencies, and become practicing artists.
+Graduates from the Art Program have become teachers in public schools throughout South Carolina and beyond.
+They have pursued careers in graphic design, worked in galleries and museums, opened their own advertising agencies, and become practicing artists.